rehive/docs-portal/content/building/get-started/introduction.md

 ## Adding an extension

-By definition, extensions in Rehive, are backend integrations that meet the Rehive specified requirements that can be found [here](/extensions/get-started/requirements/).
+By definition, extensions in Rehive, are backend integrations that meet the Rehive requirements that can be found [here](/extensions/get-started/requirements/).
 It is possible to build backend integrations "outside" of the extension ecosystem but you will lose out on some of the features implicitly available to compliant extensions:

 - Activation/deactivation are handled in the same way as Rehive extensions.
 - A user in the `service` group is automatically created on activation and its permissions will be managed by the platform.